Vivacia/cuda-warp-functions/README.md

 ## cuda-warp-functions
+Use the intel folder for Level Zero implementations.
+The intel folder should be placed in the same directory as the folder containing level-zero code. https://github.com/oneapi-src/level-zero

+NOTE - activemask() in Level Zero currently does not work - there are two versions of the OpenCL snippet.
+The issue here is that the OpenCL kernel needs to wait for all threads to execute the activemask() function but there is no way to determine whether a thread has finished executing the function, or even entered it.
+With activemask(), not all threads exit the function normally.
+The original implementation depended on a timer that determined the active threads after 10000 cycles from the first thread entering activemask().
+However, in OpenCL, there is no way to count the number of cycles that have elapsed.
+Another method could be to perform busy work to wait for the threads to get through the function.
+But this does not guarantee that activemask() will provide the correct results.
 ### warp shuffle functions
 - unsigned shfl_up_sync(unsigned mask, unsigned var, unsigned int delta, int width=warpSize)
 - unsigned shfl_down_sync(unsigned mask, unsigned var, unsigned int delta, int width=warpSize)